RONNCC/ronncc.github/about.md

 Hi!

-I used to study things @ Carnegie Mellon and now sneak into classes at Berkeley.
+I used to study things @ Carnegie Mellon and now sometimes take classes at Berkeley.

 ### Contact me